laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

 Because Expo/Dr can use up to 4 mixer units, we need to figure out how to detect that we run out of mixer units or (hidden) virtual channels.
 The overflow can occur when we
   - Add a mixer to a destination
   - Change a mixer to Expo/Dr
-DeviationTx allows 10 mixer units per destination (7 channels, 10 virtual), so it does not have to worry about dynamic usage.
+DeviationTx has 88 mixers (12 + 10) * 4.
+However, in the UI one could assign 170 complex mixers (7 channels + 10 virtual ones, 10 mixer units each)
 A possible solution would be to have the mixer type selection in such a way that when the user would change to Expo/Dr and not enough mixers are available, he would get a dialog and the setting remains.
 The user could still select the other types that use only one mixer unit.
 Actually, since there are only 10 hidden virtual channels, the user can only add 10 Expo/Dr mixers.